Create an email signature using built-in templates - quick guide

-To start, sign in to app.codetwo.com, select a signature rule and go to the Design step.
+First, sign in to app.codetwo.com, select a signature rule (or create a new one) and go to the Design step.
 From the drop-down menu, choose how you want your signature to appear in email conversations and click Edit signature (Fig. 1.) to open the editor.

 If you are configuring a template for a given signature rule for the first time, the editor launches with the Signature template library (Fig. 2.).
 You can select a signature template from the collection of built-in templates or from your own templates (if you created them).
 Click a template you want to use.
 In this guide, we show how to compose a signature based on a predefined template, but if you prefer to create a template from scratch, skip the template selection and close the window to open the signature template editor.
 Learn more about managing signature templates

 Next, you can quickly customize the template you selected (Fig. 3.) before it's loaded into the editor.
 Select sections you want to include and preview how the template looks like in an email when it's filled with sample data (the Preview tab).
 To see how the template is built (e.g. which placeholders it contains), switch to the Template tab.
 When you're finished, click Open.

 Your signature template opens in the editor.
 Here, you can design the template to suit your needs.
 To help you visualize how your signature looks in a conversation, click the Show sample email thread button on the Main tab (Fig. 4.).
 This opens two additional sections in the editor: the upper one mimics a new message in an email thread (under which your signature is added) and the lower section mimics older messages in the same thread.